janewbaldwin/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Jane W. Baldwin

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Assistant Professor of Earth System Science, Starting July 2021

 # Organizations/Affiliations
 organizations: